carpentries/instructor-training/_extras/guide.md

     both for note-taking and for posting exercise solutions and feedback on recorded lessons Questions and discussion are done aloud.

-### Two-Day Online With Groups (Currently used)
+### Two-Day Online (with groups or fully distributed)

-*   Each group of learners is together in a room using one camera and microphone, rather than each being on the call separately.
+*   Group: Each group of learners is together in a room using one camera and microphone.
+    Fully distributed: Each learner is connecting individually.

-    We have found that having good audio matters more than having good video, and that the better the audio,
-    the more learners can communicate with the instructor and other rooms by voice rather than by using the Etherpad chat.
+*   We have found that having good audio matters more than having good video, and that the better the audio, the more learners can communicate with the instructor and other rooms by voice rather than by using the Etherpad chat.

 *   We do the video lecture exercise as in the two-day in-person training.
-    If the class is in groups (e.g., three rooms of half a dozen), stick to the standard recording method.
-    If the class is fully distributed, use pairs rather than threes for teaching exercises because connecting three people via video conference is is much harder than connecting two.
-    In this senariario, each pair will need 25-30 minutes the first time, and 20 minutes thereafter.

 *   Google Doc may be better than Etherpad.
     Both slow down under load,
     but the Google Doc allows people to paste in images from the concept mapping exercise.
-    It also minimizes any distractions that may arise from the etherpad color coding.
+    It also minimizes any distractions that may arise from the Etherpad color coding.
     If you *do* use an Etherpad, consider starting a fresh one for the second day as this seems to reduce loading delays and lag.

-*   Put the participants' names double-spaced in a flat text file or at the very bottom of the Etherpad, Whenever you want learners to submit work in the Google Doc or Etherpad, paste that list in so that they all know where to add their answer.
+*   Put the participants' names double-spaced at the very bottom of the Etherpad, Whenever you want learners to submit work in the Google Doc or Etherpad, paste that list in so that they all know where to add their answer.
     This minimizes over-typing and helps the instructor gauge learners' progress with the exercise.